 1.3 Requirement definition relationships.

-1.3.1 Requirement specialization
+1.3.1Sspecialization.
+Relates a specific requirement definition to a more general requirement definition.

 1.4.
 Requirement relationships.
 The following relate a requirement or requirement group to other model elements. (confirm these apply to usage and not definition).

-1.4.1 Requirement composition.
-A r provides the means to aggregate constraints on a solution space.
+1.4.1 Requirement group membership.
+The relationship between a requirement group and the members of the group, which can be either a requirement or a requirement group..

 1.4.2 Requirement satisfaction.
 Relates a requirement to a realization element that is asserted to satisfy it.